Regulatory rules of bank's operation

 Sustainability risk is the risk that an event or circumstance in the field of environmental, social or governance (ESG) will negatively affect the value of investments.
 Environmental events could be related to regulatory or legal issues, technology risk or reputation risk.
 Social events are mostly related to labor themes.
 Governance related events are related to code of conduct, diversity and minority shareholder rights.
 Impact of sustainability risk has various scopes, including company-specific, sector-specific and country level risk, which usually is based on political risk and rule of law.
 The occurrence of a sustainability risk can negatively affect the value of an investment.

 European regulations have created standards with regards to the integration of sustainability risks in the investment process.
 Sustainability risk can affect investments, both positively and negatively.
-Therefore, AS BlueOrange Bank (hereinafter — the Bank) is committed to taking ESG factors into account in our investment decision making process.
+Therefore, BluOr Bank AS (hereinafter — the Bank) is committed to taking ESG factors into account in our investment decision making process.

 Our mission is to create positive long-term investment results for our clients and we believe that this can only be achieved by taking full consideration of ESG factors.
 Strong ESG compliance reduces the risk that our investments returns can be compromised by exogenous risk.